slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 environment.
 Four to five participants will work together and visit each other’s classes, tutorials or labs over the course of the semester.
 I was part of a group of 5 Graduate Student from a diverse range of backgrounds (Engineering, Medical Sciences, Humanities and Science).
-Refer to the Appendix (p.33) for a sample of the feedback received as well as one of the feedback provided as observer.
+An example of one of the feedback letter that I provided to my peers can be found <a href="https://schavesr.com/teaching/Hannah.pdf"> here </a>. as observer.
 </p>